Voluntary Agricultural District

 If you are a landowner in Nash County and wish to apply for the Voluntary Agricultural District program stop by the Cooperative Extension Office located in the Agriculture Center in Nashville to pick up an application.
 One person may complete the application, but all landowners must sign after approval.

 Enhanced VS. Traditional:

 There are two tracks within the VAD program.
 Both operate on a ten year term.

 Enhanced Agriculture Districts ensures that your land remains in agricultural use for at least 10 years once enrolled in the program.
 Enhanced Districts are filled within the Nash County Register of Deeds office.

 Traditional Agriculture Districts can be removed at any time or subdivided for other opportunities.
-However, we hope you will chose to keep your land in agriculture use.
+However, we hope you will choose to keep your land in agricultural use.

 Voluntary Agriculture District Farm signs are available for purchase once the Agriculture District has been established (see image below).
 Signs are 24″ x 18″ double-sided, weather treated and reflective coated.

 To view the current map of agriculture districts in Nash County check out the Nash County G.I.S. website.
 On the right side of the map, make sure your ‘Map Theme’ is selected to ‘Tax,’ then expand the drop down box ‘Base Layers’ and click ‘Agriculture Districts.’
 This information is updated on an annual basis.